mkeke/mkeke/readme.md

 <img src="img/petscii.png" />

-Have you ever wondered what an image would look like if it was converted to the Commodore 64 color palette, PETSCII character set and 80x24 standard character text mode environment?
+Have you ever wondered what an image would look like if it was converted to the Commodore 64 color palette, PETSCII character set and the 40x24 standard character text mode environment?
 This is your lucky day!
-Drag-drop an image into the converter and watch the different conversion stages.
+Drag-drop an image onto the converter and watch the different conversion stages.
 Adjust brightness and saturation level to make the final image perfect.
 Download images from any stage, or even a fully functional C64 BASIC code that can be run in your emulator as proof!

 The house still looks like a house, right?
 Atleast now that you know it's a house..